railsadminteam/rails_admin/CONTRIBUTING.md

 Here are some ways *you* can contribute:

 * by using alpha, beta, and prerelease versions
-* by reporting bugs
-* by suggesting new features
+* by triaging bug reports
 * by writing or editing documentation
 * by writing specifications
 * by writing code (**no patch is too small**: fix typos, add comments, clean up